 In order to align a philosophy of financial aid with the actual allocation of funds for families, there must be a process that is transparent, objective, and timely.
 At most independent schools, the financial aid application is a separate but parallel process that requires families to submit their financial information to the school, most often through a third-party vendor that undertakes the technical work of the financial aid assessment.

 These third-party organizations (such as TADS, SSS, and FAST) use the information provided by a family on their financial aid application and incorporate it to a formula that considers inputs such as income information as verified by W-2s and recent pay stubs, tax returns (including business returns for self-employed parents/guardians), estimations of housing and energy expenses, primary and secondary real estate assets, savings (both liquid and non-liquid), retirement account savings, medical care expenses, day care expenses, etc.—all of which compose a picture of a family’s financial circumstances.
 Some systems such as TADS also invite families to provide additional documentation that might explain extenuating family circumstances that are not easily captured numerically.
-The output of this assessment is the amount a family can reasonably expect to pay towards educational expenses.
+The end result of this assessment is the amount a family can reasonably expect to pay towards educational expenses.
 Schools then use this information as the starting point to determine what level of aid they might provide a family.

 Schools generally require financial aid applications to be submitted around the same time as admissions applications, and I encourage you to be fastidious about meeting the deadline.
 This is because the financial aid assessment itself takes time, and schools have a series of decisions to make with regard to admissions and financial aid in a compressed timeframe before making their offers of admission to new families in the early spring.
 Given the nature of our schools’ budgets, it is not likely that significant amounts of financial aid will remain after the initial round of new admissions offers.